-Notes on the Geography of Malaysia: Colonial Kuching (Official)
+Notes on the Geography of Malaysia: Kuching: Colonial Government Buildings

 For almost exactly a century, from the 1840s to the 1940s, Sarawak, now part of Malaysia, was ruled by James, Charles, and Vyner Brooke, the so-called White Rajahs.
 James was the conquering swashbuckler, Charles the taskmaster, and Vyner the charming misfit who, returning after the Japanese occupation, walked away from his kingdom and handed it over to the British.
 They, in turn, walked away in less than a generation.
-Sarawak seems not to have suffered much by the loss, and the Brookes would almost certainly be astonished by Kuching today.
+Sarawak seems not to have suffered much by the loss, and the Brookes would almost certainly be astonished by Kuching as it is today.

 Kuching has spread out for miles, but its core, the triangular main bazaar seen clearly here, remains fundamentally unchanged from the form it took when it was rebuilt in brick, by order of Charles Brooke, after a disastrous fire in 1884.
 It is a district of shophouses--retail down, residential up.
 A few decades earlier it had been... well, let James Brooke describe it as it was in 1842: "A little town with brown huts and long-houses made of wood or the hard stems of the nipah palm, sitting in brown squalor on the edge of mudflats."
 The mudflats on the banks of the Sarawak River are still there at low tide.

 Charles Brooke inserted into the triangle of the main bazaar a government quarter.
 Its core was this courthouse with an adjoining administrative office.
 Over the decades, a cluster of similar buildings was added at the rear.
 It was handsome, if severe.
 The clocktower was a much later and rather pompous addition, as is the Brooke Monument, which stands here front and center.
 It was erected in 1924, after Charles' death.